agaase/seattle-aerospace/README.md

 This project visualizes the kinds of companies that comprise Seattle's aerospace industry.

+## Code and Installation
+This is a normal web project.
+If you clone this repo to a server directory, you can open your localhost to see it working.
+The ** DEMO ** can also be seen at https://agaase.github.io/seattle-aerospace/

 ## Design

 The first step as part of this visualization itself was to understand the data itself.
 I analysed the data by importing it in python ([see python notebook here](https://github.com/agaase/seattle-aerospace/blob/master/analysis.ipynb)) and looked at the fields as well as some basic analysis to understand the basic quantitative relationship.